extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 An eBGP-based workflow can be implemented in one of two ways:

-* IP-based: Each interface on every link between the switches is assigned an IP address and eBGP is enabled on the switches using these physical interface IP addresses
+* IP-based(IP numbered): Each interface on every link between the switches is assigned an IP address and eBGP is enabled on the switches using these physical interface IP addresses
 * Unnumbered IP: A loopback port is created and assigned an IP address.
 These loopback IP addresses are then used to create BGP neighbors

-IP Fabric Solution helps users monitor and configure an IP Fabric.
-IP Fabric Solution runs as a daemon and provides CLI commands for functions such as the following:
+|ipf| helps users monitor and configure an IP Fabric.
+This solution
+provides CLI commands for functions such as the following:

-* Assigning roles to the switches in the IP Fabric; "spine" or "leaf," based on discovery and connection
+* Assigning roles to the switches in the IP Fabric; *Spine* or *Leaf*, based on discovery and connection
 * Checking current configurations on the switches, such as IP address, RBridge ID, links, LLDP, ASN, and so on
 * Specifying configurations that users want to be applied during IP Fabric provisioning, such as P2P IP range, leaf and ASN block, loopback port IP range, and so on
 * Displaying IP Fabric topology details in various formats such as PDF, JPEG, and PNG
 * Automatically configuring switches when they are added to the existing fabric
 * Provisioning a two-member VCS cluster to support dual-homing to servers